NOC-MSM/pyBDY/docs/index.md

     nn_rimwidth    = 9                    !  width of the relaxation zone
 ```

 In this example we are not producing the tidal forcing on the boundary because ln_tide is set to false.
 This means the rest of this section does not matter.
+See [Tidal Boundary Conditions Generation :sailboat:](#tidal-boundary-conditions-generation-sailboat) for more on setting up tidal boundaries.

 ```
 !------------------------------------------------------------------------------